apache/cordova-docs/docs/en/2.0.0/cordova/notification/notification.alert.md

 - Ignores button names, always uses 'OK'
 - There is no built in browser alert, so if you want to just write alert('foo'); you can assign window.alert = navigator.notification.alert;
-- alert + confirm calls are non-blocking, and result is only available asyncronously.
+- alert + confirm calls are non-blocking, and result is only available asynchronously.

 Bada 2.x Quirks
 ---------------